 Host cities have alternated between Washington, DC, and Los Angeles.
 Portland, OR, and San Francisco have been considered in recent years.

 The 2020 event in Portland was cancelled due to the COVID-19 pandemic.
-FARM is exploring the possibility of hosting an online conference in 2021 and hoping to return to in-person events in the near future.
+FARM has begun planning an online conference in 2021 (August 13-15) and hoping to return to in-person events in 2022.
 Want more information?
 Contact us here.